sbaar/HangSearch/README.md

 I use volley's image caching so the avatar url will only have to be downloaded once.

 I have put more comments explaining each class at the top of each file and the function of the code throughout in helper classes like UserSQLHelper and ListAdapter.
+All non-presentation code is production quality.
 If you would like to see the source code of the other apps I've made they're already on github and I only have to grant access.